Faity/ComfyUI-Workflow-Generator/public/UserManual.md

 This is where the results of your requests are displayed.

 ### Controls (top right)
+-   **Validate & Correct (`🐛`):** Resubmits the current workflow to the AI for validation and correction.
+Useful if you've made manual changes or want a second opinion.
--   **Run:** Sends the workflow directly to your running ComfyUI instance for execution. **Important:** You must first configure the address of your ComfyUI API in the `Settings`!
+-   **Run (`▶️`):** Sends the workflow directly to your running ComfyUI instance for execution. **Important:** You must first configure the address of your ComfyUI API in the `Settings`!
+-   **Load Workflow in ComfyUI (`📋`):** Copies the workflow to your clipboard and shows an instruction.
+You can then simply paste the workflow into ComfyUI using Ctrl+V.
 -   **Copy JSON:** Copies the complete workflow JSON to your clipboard.
 -   **Download:** Downloads the workflow as a `.json` file.

 ### Tabs
--   **Preview:** Shows an AI-generated, simulated image preview of the workflow.
-This gives you a quick idea of the potential result before you run the workflow in ComfyUI.
 -   **Visualizer:** Shows a graphical representation of the nodes and their connections.
 This gives you a quick overview of the workflow's structure.
 You can click on individual nodes to view their details in a pop-up window.
 -   **Workflow:** Shows the raw JSON code of the workflow.
 -   **Requirements:** Lists all the models and custom nodes required for the workflow.